 Zaycon Foods- Chicken, Sausage, and Ham Event

-Zaycon Foods is a privately owned company based in the state of Washington.
-The company was founded in 2009 to bring fresh meats and other products direct to consumers at wholesale prices.
+was founded in 2009 to bring fresh meats and other products direct to

-Currently available to order in Oregon and Washington is
+Currently available to order in Oregon and Washington is:

 » Carve Master Boneless Smoked Ham $3.29/lb Each unit contains 22lbs